Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization

-A number of previous works have asserted that deeper representations in a CNN capture higher-level visual constructs~\cite{bengio2013representation, mahendran2016visualizing}.
-Furthermore, convolutional features naturally retain spatial information which is lost in fully-connected layers, so we can expect the last convolutional layers to have the best compromise between high-level semantics and detailed spatial information.
-The neurons in these layers look for semantic class-specific information in the image (say object parts). \gcam{} uses the gradient information flowing into the last convolutional layer of the CNN to understand the importance of each neuron for a decision of interest. \emph{\rp{Although our technique is very generic and can be used to visualize any activation in a deep network, in this work we focus on explaining decisions the network can possibly make}.}
+A number of previous works have asserted that deeper representations in a CNN capture higher-level visual constructs~\cite{bengio2013representation,mahendran2016visualizing}.
+Furthermore, convolutional layers naturally retain spatial information which is lost in fully-connected layers, so we can expect the last convolutional layers to have the best compromise between high-level semantics and detailed spatial information.
+The neurons in these layers look for semantic class-specific information in the image (say object parts). \gcam{} uses the gradient information flowing into the last convolutional layer of the CNN to assign importance values to each neuron for a particular decision of interest. \rp{ Although our technique is fairly general in that it can be used to explain activations in any layer of a deep network, in this work, we focus on explaining output layer decisions only. }

-As shown in \reffig{fig:approach}, in order to obtain the class-discriminative localization map \gcam{} $L_{\text{\gcam{}}}^c$ $\in \mathbb{R}^{u \times v}$ of width $u$ and height $v$ for any class $c$ , we first compute the gradient of the score for class $c$, $y^c$ \mac{(before the softmax)}, with respect to feature maps $A^k$ of a convolutional layer, \ie $\frac{\del y^c}{\del A^k}$.
-These gradients flowing back are global-average-pooled to obtain the neuron importance weights $\alpha{}_{k}^c$: This weight $\alpha{}_{k}^c$ represents a \emph{partial linearization} of the deep network downstream from A, and captures the `importance' of feature map $k$ for a target class $c$.
+As shown in \reffig{fig:approach}, in order to obtain the class-discriminative localization map \gcam{} $L_{\text{\gcam{}}}^c$ $\in \mathbb{R}^{u \times v}$ of width $u$ and height $v$ for any class $c$, we first compute the gradient of the score for class $c$, $y^c$ \mac{(before the softmax)}, with respect to feature map activations $A^k$ of a convolutional layer, \ie $\frac{\del y^c}{\del A^k}$.
+These gradients flowing back are global-average-pooled~\footnote{\rpi{Empirically we found global-average-pooling to work better than global-max-pooling as can be found in the Appendix. }} \ad{ over the width and height dimensions (indexed by $i$ and $j$ respectively)} to obtain the neuron importance weights $\alpha{}_{k}^c$: \begin{ceqn}

+\end{ceqn} \rpi{During computation of $\alpha{}_{k}^c$ while backpropagating gradients with respect to activations, the exact computation amounts to successive matrix products of the weight matrices and the gradient with respect to activation functions till the final convolution layer that the gradients are being propagated to. } Hence, this weight $\alpha{}_{k}^c$ represents a \emph{partial linearization} of the deep network downstream from A, and captures the `importance' of feature map $k$ for a target class $c$.